MathiasMSFT/Azure-Active-Directory/Fido/README.md

-# Fido with Azure AD
+# Passkey with Entra ID

 ## Prerequisites